South Carolina Mandated Reporter Law

 WHO Must Report?

 South Carolina has a specific list of professionals, including many child-care organizations.
 The only exceptions are privileged attorney/client and clergy/penitent communications.
-Also, you must report only if you learn of the abuse in your professional capacity (i.e., teachers).
+Also, you must report only if you learn of the abuse in your professional capacity.
+Even if you learn of possible abuse in a social setting, however, best practices would be to report your concerns.

-- Child Care Centers: Child care workers must report suspected abuse.
+Child Care Centers: Child care workers are specifically named and must report suspected abuse.

-- Church Programs: Members of clergy must report, but lay leaders are not included.
+Church Programs: Members of clergy and religious counselors who charge for their services must report, but lay leaders are not included.
 Again, the best practice is to report suspected abuse.
 There is an exception for information covered under the clergy/penitent privilege.

 WHAT Must You Report?